 REFERENCES reftable [(refcolumn)] [ON DELETE action] - column constraint FOREIGN KEY (column [, ...])
 REFERENCES reftable [(refcolumn [, ...])]
-[ON DELETE action] - table constraint being deleted.
-Referential actions cannot be deferred even if the constraint is deferrable.
-Here are the following possible actions for each clause:
+[ON DELETE action] - table constraint

 These clauses specify a foreign key constraint, which requires that a group of one or more columns of the new table must only contain values that match values in the referenced column(s) of some row of the referenced table.
 If refcolumn is omitted, the primary key of the reftable is used.
 The referenced columns must be the columns of a unique or primary key constraint in the referenced table.